-abattoir means premises used commercially for the slaughtering of animals for the purposes of consumption as food products. aged care facility means a building or group of buildings consisting of either: (a) an aged persons' home; or (b) an aged persons' home and aged persons' dwellings, and which includes buildings or parts of buildings used for communal facilities, food preparation, dining, recreation, laundry or medical care; agriculture - extensive means premises used for the raising of stock or crops including outbuildings and earthworks, but does not include agriculture - intensive or animal husbandry - intensive; agriculture - intensive means premises used for commercial production purposes, including outbuildings and earthworks, associated with any of the following - (a) the production of grapes, vegetables, flowers, exotic or native plants, or fruit or nuts; (b) the establishment and operation of plant or fruit nurseries; (c) the development of land for irrigated fodder production or irrigated pasture (including turf farms); (d) aquaculture. airfield means land and buildings used in connection with the operation of aeroplanes and other aircraft, including public airstrips, a public passenger terminal, ancillary offices, car parking, parking, maintenance and servicing of aircraft, including airfields ancillary to tourist uses but does not include a private airstrip incidental to farming operations. amusement parlour means premises - (a) that are open to the public; and (b) that are used predominantly for amusement by means of amusement machines including computers; and (c) where there are 2 or more amusement machines. animal establishment means premises used for the breeding, boarding, training or caring of animals for commercial purposes but does not include animal husbandry - intensive or veterinary centre.

-animal husbandry - intensive means premises used for keeping, rearing or fattening of alpacas, beef and dairy cattle, goats, pigs, poultry (for either egg or meat production), rabbits (for either meat or fur production) or other livestock in feedlots, sheds or rotational pens.

-art gallery means premises -

-(a) tl hat are open to the public; and

-(b) v where a artworks are displayed for viewing or sale;

-bed and breakfast means a dwe llina -

-(a) used accom by a resident of the dwelling to provide short-term modation, including breakfast, on a commercial basis t more than 4 adult persons or one family; and

-(b) ning not more than 2 guest bedrooms;

-betting agency ce or totalisator agency established under the Racing and stern Australia Act 2003.

-brewery tion of ses the subject of a producer's licence authorising the beer, cider or spirits granted under the Liquor Control

-bulky goods showroom means premis ses -

-(a) follow to sell by retail any of the goods and accessories of the ving types that are principally used for domestic oses -

-(i) automotive parts and accessories;

-(ii) camping, outdoor and recreation goods;

-(iii) electric light fittings;

-(iv) animal supplies including equestrian and pet goods;

-(v) floor and window coverings;

-(vi) furniture, bedding, furnishings, fabrics, manchester and homewares;

-(vii) household appliances, electrical goods and home entertainment goods;

-(viii) party supplies;

-(ix) office equipment and supplies;

-(x) babies' and childrens' goods, including play equipment and accessories;

-(xi) sporting, cycling, leisure, fitness goods and accessories;

-(xii) swimming pools; and
+Division 2-Land use terms used in Scheme 40.
+Land use terms used abattoir means premises used commercially for the slaughtering of animals for the purposes of consumption as food products. aged care facility means a building or group of buildings consisting of either- (a) an aged persons' home; or(b) an aged persons' home and aged persons' dwellings, and which includes buildings or parts of buildings used for communal facilities, food preparation, dining, recreation, laundry or medical care; agriculture- extensive means premises used for the raising of stock or crops including outbuildings and earthworks, but does not include agriculture-intensive or animal husbandry-intensive; agriculture- intensive means premises used for commercial production purposes, including outbuildings and earthworks, associated with any of the following- (a) the production of grapes, vegetables, flowers, exotic or native plants, or fruit or nuts; (b) the establishment and operation of plant or fruit nurseries; (c) the development of land for irrigated fodder production or irrigated pasture (including turf farms);(d) aquaculture. airfield means land and buildings used in connection with the operation of aeroplanes and other aircraft, including public airstrips, a public passenger terminal, ancillary offices, car parking, parking, maintenance and servicing of aircraft, including airfields ancillary to tourist uses but does not include a private airstrip incidental to farming operations. amusement means premises- parlour (a) that are open to the public; and (b) that are used production the for any compart by means of any comparent (b) that are used predominantly for amusement by means of amusement machines including computers; and (c) where there are 2 or more amusement machines. animal establishment means premises used for the breeding, boarding, training or caring of animals for commercial purposes but does not include animal husbandry- intensive or veterinary centre. animal husbandry- intensive means premises used for keeping, rearing or fattening of alpacas, beef and dairy cattle, goats, pigs, poultry (for either egg or meat production), rabbits (for either meat or fur production) or other livestock in feedlots, sheds or rotational pens. art gallery means premises- (a) that are open to the public; and bed and breakfast (b) where artworks are displayed for viewing or sale; bed and breaklast means a dwelling- (a) used by a resident of the dwelling to provide short-term accommodation, including breakfast, on a commercial basis for not more than 4 adult persons or one family; and (b) containing not more than 2 guest bedrooms; betting agency means an office or totalisator agency established under the Racing and Wagering Western Australia Act 2003 . brewery means premises the subject of a producer's licence authorising the production of beer, cider or spirits granted under the Liquor Control Act 1988 ; bulky goods showroom means premises- snowroom (a) used to sell by retail any of the goods and accessories of the following types that are principally used for domestic purposes- (i) automotive parts and accessories; (ii) camping, outdoor and recreation goods; (iii) electric light fittings;(iv) animal supplies including equestrian and pet goods; (iv) animal supplies including equestrial and per goods,(v) floor and window coverings; (vi) furniture, bedding, furnishings, fabrics, manchester and homewares; (vii) household appliances, electrical goods and home entertainment goods; (viii) party supplies; (ix) office equipment and supplies;(x) babies' and childrens' goods, including play equipment and accessories; (xi) sporting, cycling, leisure, fitness goods and accessories; (xii) swimming pools; and